How does this medicine work?

 - This medicine can be given with or without food.
 Avoid alcohol or foods/medicines containing alcohol.

-- Do not use any medicine (prescription or non-prescription) while taking warfarin without checking with the pharmacist or doctor.
+- Do not use any medicine (prescription or non-prescription) while taking warfarin without checking with the pharmacist or provider.
 Many medicines, such as antibiotics, birth control pills, aspirin, vitamins, antacids, laxatives, and nutrition supplements, can change the effect of warfarin in the body.

 What should I do if a dose is missed?